-West Bengal Exit Poll Results: BJP set to make history, may breach TMC fort, predict 3 polls - BusinessToday
+Khela Hobe in West Bengal?
+Will Mamata save her turf as 3 exit polls back BJP - BusinessToday

 In 2021, the TMC won all 11 seats in Kolkata, all 16 in Howrah, 30 of 31 in South 24 Parganas, 28 of 33 in North 24 Parganas, 14 of 18 in Hooghly, and eight of 17 in Nadia.

-Phase one this year recorded 93.19 per cent polling, the highest ever in Bengal.
+In the second phase, a stellar voter turnout of 92.29 per cent was recorded in Bengal.
+Phase one this year recorded 93.19 per cent polling, the highest ever in the state since 1951.

 In the 2021 Assembly election, the TMC won a landslide with 213 seats and around 48 per cent vote share.
 The BJP emerged as the main opposition with 77 seats and 38 per cent vote share, up from just three seats in 2016.
 The Left Front-Congress alliance failed to win a seat despite around 10 per cent of the votes, while others won four.